geovie19/User-sh/README.md

 #!/bin/bash
 #Author : Geovanie
 #Date : 03/03/2022
-#write a script to check if a group exist
+#Description: Script to check if a group exist in the system
 echo

-echo "Please enter group name" read G
+echo "Please enter the group name" read G

 cat /etc/group | grep $G